Skip Navigation and Go To Content

 CRU-group-photo_spring-2024_1000x556px.jpg

 Left to right: Sarah Darden, RN, Senior Research Nurse; Michelle Mayon, Regulatory Program Manager; Candace Hernandez, Lab Manager; Estela Acosta, RN, Assistant Nurse Manager; Theresa Dancsak, RN, Nurse Manager; Cynthia Sturm, RN, Senior Research Nurse; Layla Rivera, Administrative Assistant; Amanda Baptiste, RN, Senior Research Nurse; Ashley Persons, Research Associate; Cristina Dyke, Senior Manager Clinical Trial Program.
-Not pictured: Kalpana Ballal, RN; Kathy Franco, RN, Operations Director.
+Not pictured: Kalpana Ballal, RN; Dalisa Abdalla, RN, Assistant Operations Director.

-The UTHealth CRU at Memorial Hermann—Texas Medical Center began as the UTHealth General Clinical Research Center in 1986.
-The UTHealth CRU at Memorial Hermann—Texas Medical Center offers researchers an optimal on-campus resource and expanded capabilities for conducting clinical investigations and serves as an environment for training health professionals in clinical research.
+The UTHealth Houston CRU at Memorial Hermann—Texas Medical Center began as the UTHealth General Clinical Research Center in 1986.
+The facility offers researchers an optimal on-campus resource and expanded capabilities for conducting clinical investigations, and serves as a training environment for health professionals in clinical research.
 The CRU, located on the 3rd floor of the Robertson Pavilion in Memorial Hermann Hospital, is devoted entirely to the implementation and conduction of clinical research.

-The UTHealth CRU team consists of 5 clinical research nurses with a variety of clinical backgrounds, 2 lab specialists, 1 regulatory specialist, 1 coordinator, and 3 administrative support staff.
-All staff members, most of whom are cross-trained with coordinating and lab experience, work closely together to offer expertise and deliver the best clinical research support to the CCTS research community.
+The UTHealth Houston CRU team consists of 5 clinical research nurses with a variety of clinical backgrounds, 2 lab specialists, 1 regulatory specialist, 1 coordinator, and 3 administrative support staff.
+All staff members, most of whom are cross-trained with coordinating and lab experience, work closely together to provide optimum support and expertise to the CCTS research community.

 The CRU provides access to specialty core services such as: